onklabs/onklabs/README.md

 - **Family-Friendly Content**: Safe and fun for users of all ages.
 - **Regular Maintenance**: Frequent updates to fix bugs and add features based on user feedback.
 - **Smart AdMob Integration**: Non-intrusive ads that respect your experience.

-### Our Ad Philosophy
-We use **Google AdMob** for monetization, ensuring a fair balance between development support and user enjoyment:
-- **Non-Intrusive Ads**: Placed at natural breaks to avoid disruption.
-- **Optional Rewarded Ads**: Watch ads by choice for in-app rewards.
-- **Family-Safe Content**: All ads are filtered for appropriateness.
-- **Optimized Loading**: Fast ad loading to minimize performance impact.

 ## 🛠️ Our Development Process